keduba/my_test/content/post/dealing-with-the-airplane-mode-after-installing-zorin-os/index.md

 ACPI is short for Advanced Configuration and Power Interface.
 It is a tool that helps your Linux computer communicate with the BIOS using the right operating system identifiers (OSI) to deal with some of the issues that may arise when you switch a computer that shipped with Windows to Linux.
 Sometimes it also helps to deal with driver incompatibility in Windows even if you did not switch operating systems.
 That's a very short explanation.

 The ACPI kernel parameter helps with things like the touchpad, touchscreen and and others that came with the OS vendor.
-For more details, [Kernel](https://www.kernel.org/doc/Documentation/admin-guide/kernel-parameters.txt) will help.
+For more details, [the Kernel website](https://www.kernel.org/doc/Documentation/admin-guide/kernel-parameters.txt) will help.